cosmos/gravity-bridge/README.md

 ### Set up

-Create a .env file with environment variable LOCAL_PROVIDER (an example configuration can be found in .env.example).
+Create a .env file with environment variable LOCAL_PROVIDER, an example configuration can be found in .env.example.
 For running the bridge locally, you'll only need the LOCAL_PROVIDER.
 Environment variables MNEMONIC, INFURA_PROJECT_ID are only required for using the Ropsten testnet (see below).

 ### Terminal 1: Start local blockchain